mustafafu/HighwayVehicular/README.md

 This repository includes the code needed to reproduce the simulation results in

-> Caglar Tunc, Mustafa F. Ozkoc, Shivendra Panwar,
+> Farrukh Abdinov, Mustafa F. Ozkoc, Fraida Fund, Shivendra S. Panwar,
-> "Millimeter Wave Coverage and Blockage Duration Analysis for Vehicular Communications",
-> IEEE VTC 2019
+> "Can 5G Networks Meet the Requirements ofConnected Vehicle Applications?",

 ## Run the simulation